gsvolt/owp/docs/index.md

 ---
 icon: material/emoticon-happy
-title: Oonchie Woodmansee Piano
+title: Oonchie Woodmansee
 description: Home of Oonchie Woodmansee and his pursuits in playing the piano and documenting nature
 ---

-# Oonchie Woodmansee Piano
+# Oonchie Woodmansee

 ## Oonchie Woodmansee